Sobho Gianchandani

 Sobho Gianchandani (3 May 1920 – 8 December 2014) was a Pakistani Sindhi social scientist, and revolutionary writer.

 Biography

-Gianchandani was born in Bindi (some sources call it Bandi), a small village near the archaeological site of Mohenjo-daro.
+Gianchandani was born in Bindi (some sources call it Bandi), a small village near the archaeological site of Mohenjo-daro to a Sindhi family.
 He attended NJV School, DJ College, and SC Shahani Law College.
+He studied arts at a university set up by Tagore in West Bengal.

+Tagore used to call him "the man from Mohenjo-Daro".

-He was the first non-Urdu recipient of the Pakistan's top literary Kamal-e-Fun Award (for 2004), which is given every year to an eminent writer in recognition of his lifelong achievements in the field of literature.
+He was the first non-Urdu recipient of Pakistan's top literary Kamal-e-Fun Award (for 2004), which is given every year to an eminent writer in recognition of lifelong achievements in the field of literature.

 He was also a member of the Communist Party of Pakistan.

 Gianchandani died on 8 December 2014 at the age of 94.